Dear Mrs. Woolf,

 Sitting at the corner desk of my studio, I am surrounded by my paintings, sculptures, piles of books, and papers.
 Also, blank canvases, unfinished works, a wall full of inspiration, dried flowers, shells, a cracked mirror in the corner, and knick-knacks I collected for my still-life projects; these are my comfort.
 One of the reasons why I wake up in the morning with hope and energy.
 I imagine my sculptures as ancient Custodians of the temple, guardians of the wandering spirits.
 I am constructing this refuge for myself one baby step at a time.
 I started on my kitchen table years ago.
 Now, I have a little thought temple of my own.

 It is early April; outside, Mother Nature is howling with a fierce wind.
 The winter queen stubbornly refuses to leave, and my tropical heart is growing impatient.
 Two of your books have taken up residence on my desk.
-For the last few months, they have kept travelling back and forth from my bed to the bookshelf, bookshelf to the writing desk, always within reach.
-I first read your essay out of curiosity, but now they are a necessity.
-It has been nearly a century since your lectures on women and fiction *1, and it is still as relevant as ever.
+For the last few months, they have kept traveling back and forth from my bed to the bookshelf, bookshelf to the writing desk, always within reach.
+I first read your essay out of curiosity, but now it is a necessity.
+It has been nearly a century since your lectures on women and fiction, and it is still as relevant as ever.

 I have been walking my creative path for some time now.
 I have studied 19th-century classical oil painting and sculpture.
 This is my first year, fresh out of the academy.
 Far away from my intellectual community, I am learning to spread my wings.
-Sometimes, I feel like a small*2 fish in the middle of a vast ocean.
+Sometimes, I feel like a small fish in the middle of a vast ocean.
 Where absurdity is the main current.
+However, when I say small, I don’t mean weak; it means the mountain is much bigger than I thought it would be, and I must find a way to climb.
 For the past century, the painter’s pursuit or the world in general has taken a different turn.
 Not in a good way, and I am not sure how much I want to discuss that with you.
 The more I look outward, the more inadequate it makes me feel.
 It scares and baffles my mind to see what greatness or betterment has done.

 I know you won’t, but many call it escapism, and I don’t argue with them.
 They are not entirely wrong.

 The answer is never the same.
-I don’t have a clever or romantic answer on my sleeve*4.
+I don’t have a clever or romantic answer on my sleeve.
+Although I wish I had one that I could deliver with brevity and confidence, the one that makes me sound smart and unstoppable.
 But I do have a question, one that I never ask out of sheer politeness.
-The question is, would you ask a bird why it sings its song even though people rarely pay attention to it?
-Could I not be like a bird* 5, exist solely to sing my song, and disappear?
+The question is, would you ever ask why a poet writes a poem or a bird why it sings its song, even though people rarely pay attention to it?
+Could I not be like a bird, exist solely to sing my song, and disappear?
 Nobody knows how she was born or when she went to her grave.
-The point is to sing the song and how much honesty she has in her voice.
+I know what you are thinking; if you are thinking of warning me, for the birds that get hit by the tall glass building, for pursuing the illusion of the open sky.
+I have already thought about it.
+I am not clever enough to see it, but I am mindful of it.
+The point is to sing my song and how much honesty I have in my voice.

 Tell me, would you not understand?

-You, who walked into a river with a pocket full of stones.*6
+You, who walked into a river with a pocket full of stones.

 Something is telling me you’re smiling quietly.